WHAT YOU CAN DO

 SIGN a CHANGE.ORG PETITION

 Nacole and Dr. Oz have launched a Change.org petition, asking the tech community to step forward and support the children who have been fighting for justice.
-The tech community, particularly Google, has been, for years, funding groups who are actively involved in Backpage’s legal defense.
-Please sign this petition and circulate among your networks.
+Now at over 214,000 signatures.

 CONTACT THE LARGEST DONORS TO THE CDT

 The Electronic Frontier Foundation and the Center for Democracy and Technology, two high profile internet freedom groups, have publicly embraced and defended Backpage.
 They have also actively intervened in the cases filed by the Jane Doe children, filing briefs in support of Backpage.
 Technology companies are the primary donors of both organizations.
-In 2014, the largest donor to the CDT was Google (but other significant donors include Facebook and Microsoft).
+In 2014, the largest donor to the CDT was Google (but other significant donors include Microsoft).
 Meaning that the funds from these companies are going to support Backpage (against the Jane Doe children).
 Consider writing letters to the CEOs of these companies asking them to (a) disavow the intervention by the EFF and CDT in these lawsuits filed by the children, and (b) discuss legislative changes to Section 230 to incentivize websites to better protect children from online sex trafficking and other online crimes.